redhat-cip/swift-ring-tool/README.md

         mv /srv/node/sdaa1/objects/12607/8c8/627fd992d66948fed385d5b21e44a8c8/1354395490.07095.data /srv/node/sdaa1/objects/403453/8c8/627fd992d66948fed385d5b21e44a8c8/1354395490.07095.data

     Watch for any errors and check move script. **RECHECK.
 You might suffer from a severe data loss!** Execute move script.

+1. **Restart Swift cluster**

+    Database and object files are now on the correct partititons; however it is likely that the databases/object files are stored on handoff partitions.
+Swift replicatores will take care of this and move data to their primary locations (this will take some time of course).

     The cluster can now be used with the increased partition power.
 However because devices are applied to two partitions in consecutive way (see example above) it might be a good idea to use a well-balanced, fresh distribution in the long term.
 Execute the following steps to migrate the current ring to a new one.
 This is optional and I'd like to get some community feedback if this is really required.

-1. **Restart Swift cluster**

 1. **Create a second ring without device mapping and rebalance this ring**
     This is effectively a fresh ring with a well-distributed device distribution.
 The goal is to migrate the ring from the previous steps slowly to this ring.